-FE was first investigated by Bruno and Reitich [36, 37, 38, 39], and later enhanced and stabilized by Nicholls and Reitich [40, 41] resulting in the Method of Transformed Field Expansions (TFE).
+A "High Order Perturbation of Surfaces" (HOPS) approach [38,44] can effectively address these concerns.
+More specifically, we have in mind the method of Field Expansions (FE) which was introduced to generalize the low-order methods of Rayleigh [55] and Rice [56].
+The high-order version of FE was first investigated by Bruno and Reitich [8-11], and later enhanced and stabilized by Nicholls and Reitich [48,49] resulting in the Method of Transformed Field Expansions (TFE).
 These algorithms maintain the advantageous properties of classical Integral Equation implementations (e.g., surface formulation and exact enforcement of far-field conditions) while avoiding the shortcomings stated above.
-For a description of the TFE approach to the bounded obstacle geometry see [42].
+For a description of the TFE approach to the bounded obstacle geometry see [43].

-Our new approach is quite closely related to the work of Bruno and Reitich [39] who studied the same problem in the three-dimensional context of nanospheres.
+Our new approach is quite closely related to the work of Bruno and Reitich [11] who studied the same problem in the three-dimensional context of nanospheres.
 The current contribution differs in a number of ways beginning with its two-dimensional character (invariant in the third dimension) which requires the study of different Hankel functions.
-In addition we describe formulations in terms of either Dirichlet-Neumann Operators (DNOs) [43] or Impedance-Impedance Operators (IIOs) which permit the immediate simulation by other classical HOPS methods [36, 37, 38, 39, 41, 42, 44].
-The IIO formulation is considered to avoid "Dirichlet eigenvalues" inherent to DNOs as advocated by Gillman, Barnett, and Martinsson [45].
+In addition we describe formulations in terms of either Dirichlet-Neumann Operators (DNOs) [37] or Impedance-Impedance Operators (IIOs) which permit the immediate simulation by other classical HOPS methods [8-11,49,43,50].
+The IIO formulation is considered to avoid "Dirichlet eigenvalues" inherent to DNOs as advocated by Gillman, Barnett, and Martinsson [23].

 The rest of the paper is organized as follows: In Section 2 we discuss the governing equations of our model for the response of a two-dimensional material mounted between two dielectrics.
 In Section 3 we outline our surface formulation of these equations in terms of both DNOs and IIOs.
-We present the conditions for a Localized Graphene Surface Plasmon Resonance (LGSPR) in this configurations in Section 4.
+We present the conditions for a Localized Graphene Surface Plasmon Resonance (LGSPR) in this configuration in Section 4.
 In Section 5 we define the IIOs required for our surface formulation, and we discuss the FE (Section 5.1) and TFE methods (Section 5.2) for their computation.
 With this we describe our full HOPS methodology in Section 6.
 To conclude, we present our numerical results in Section 7 with a discussion of implementation issues in Section 7.1, validation by the Method of Manufactured Solutions in Section 7.2, and simulation of graphene nanotubes in Sections 7.3 and 7.4.

-2. Governing Equations
+2. Governing equations

-Following [46, 47] the structure we consider is displayed in Figure 1, a y-invariant nanotube of bounded cross-section with interface shaped by $r = \bar{g} + g(\theta)$ .
-This interface separates two domains filled with materials of permittivities $\epsilon^{(u)}$ in $S^u := \{r > \bar{g} + g(\theta)\}$ and $\epsilon^{(w)}$ in $S^w := \{r < \bar{g} + g(\theta)\}$ , respectively.
-The superscripts are chosen to conform to the notation of previous work by the authors
+Following [51,52] the structure we consider is displayed in Fig. 1, a y-invariant nanotube of bounded cross-section with interface shaped by $r = \bar{g} + g(\theta)$.
+This interface separates two domains filled with materials of permittivities $\epsilon^{(u)}$ in $S^u := \{r > \bar{g} + g(\theta)\}$ and $\epsilon^{(w)}$ in $S^w := \{r < \bar{g} + g(\theta)\}$, respectively.
+The superscripts are chosen to conform to the notation of previous work by the authors [44,37,51,52].
+The cylindrical geometry demands that the interface be 2π -periodic, $g(\theta + 2\pi) = g(\theta)$.